 All of our lineworkers are women and are volunteers.
 They have all been trained in the issues surrounding sexual violence and abuse, including its effects on survivors.
 We know that it takes courage to contact us, and we are not easily shocked.

 Our listening services are open to women survivors of any age, and those who are supporting survivors.
 Some people contact us once and others contact us many times.

 If you have used our services, we’d love to hear your feedback to help us develop our services:

 COVID-19 update: Please call our freephone number given below – our 01865 helpline number is not yet back in operation

 Calls can last a few minutes up to an hour, depending on what you find most helpful.

 Call us on 0800 783 6294 (free to call from landlines and mobiles)

 Our Text support service is currently open on:

-You can email us at any time at email@example.com – you will receive an automatic reply acknowledging your email, so that you know it has been received.
+You can email us at any time at firstname.lastname@example.org – you’ll receive an automatic reply acknowledging your email, so that you know it has been received.
 We will aim to respond within seven days, or sooner if we can.
-Please note that this is not a crisis service.

-If you choose to contact us by email, we will be able to see the email address you contacted us from.
+Our volunteers will not be able to see your email address, however, your email address will exist in our handling system.
 If you do not want us to know your real email address, you can set up a free anonymous email address and use that to contact us.
 Companies such as HUSH (hushmail.com), Yahoo and Hotmail supply free email addresses.